 Please note, the tour ends in Antigua, Guatemala on day 18.

 17-nights’ accommodation are included on this Central American tour.
+It will mostly be in single-sex dorm share accommodation of 4-6 per room.
 Please note that in Central America most accommodation does not provide hot water, so you can expect to have cold water showers on this trip - the perfect way to cool off!

 2 breakfasts and 2 dinners are included on this tour.
 Please bring USD515-670 to cover the cost of other meals on the trip.